wdvaughn/employee-tracker/README.md

 # Employee Tracker

 ## How Employee Tracker Works
-Use node to manage mySQL databases with employment information.
+Use node to manage MySQL databases with employment information.

 ## Technologies Used